kubernetes/website/content/en/docs/concepts/security/controlling-access.md

 also provide the group memberships of the user, while other authenticators do not.

-While Kubernetes uses `usernames` for access control decisions and in request logging, it does not have a `user` object nor does it store usernames or other information about users in its object store.
+While Kubernetes uses usernames for access control decisions and in request logging, it does not have a `User` object nor does it store usernames or other information about users in its API.

 ## Authorization